BlueMelon vs PhotoShelter Comparison

 How is PhotoShelter different?

 PhotoShelter has a longer history than BlueMelon starting in 2005.
 Since the very beginning, it has been focusing on professional photographers all around the world with tools such as SEO optimization or by offering 5 photography labs to choose from.

 PhotoShelter offers some unique customization and selling features which are covered more fully below.
 It offers both phone and email support.
 But more unique is the support of raw files, although these are converted for displaying and printing.
 One of the recommended formats is also unusually TIFF.
 On the other hand, you cannot host or sell video, you can only embed it from another site.

 Related Post: PhotoShelter Review

 PhotoShelter customization is based on templates which you can quite easily choose and modify in the Site Builder.

-Unfortunately, you currently need to choose between responsive templates optimized for variety of displays or classic templates meant for standard-sized screens.
+Unfortunately, you currently need to choose between responsive templates optimized for a variety of displays or classic templates meant for standard-sized screens.
 The differences between the two types of templates don’t end with tablet users, only classic templates allow you full HTML/CSS customization or gallery slideshows.
 For the time being, you will need to decide if you want more options or more modern design.

 PhotoShelter employs quite a different methodology when it comes to the management of your site with responsive design compared to BlueMelon.

-With PhotoShelter, homepage, collections and individual galleries are less separated.
+With PhotoShelter, homepage, collections, and individual galleries are less separated.
 When designing your site, you need to think more holistically – do you want horizontal navigation, vertical navigation, simple navigation, or more than one gallery on one page?
-You may spend a lot of time searching, because there is very little combining possible.
+You may spend a lot of time searching because there is very little combining possible.

 PhotoShelter has a lot to offer, especially if you want to sell prints.
 With five labs, one of them – Loxley Photographic – located in Scotland, your customers across the ocean don’t have to fear shipping costs.